 5. Lures – Artificial lures are a great alternative to live bait.
 These types of lures come in many shapes and sizes and are usually made of plastic.
 The different shapes and sizes resemble live species and you can find just about any bait for whatever you’re fishing for.

 6. Swivels and Extra Line – Pick up some swivels to prevent your line from tangling.
 You’ll also want some extra line in case it breaks or you have to cut it.
 Extra line also comes in handy if you fish in different types of water.
 For harsher conditions, you’ll want heavier line.
 For calmer, clearer conditions, a stealth fishing line is a better choice.

-7. Filet knife – If you plan to filet your fish on the spot, you’ll want to include a filet knife in your fishing tackle box.
+7. Fillet knife – If you plan to fillet your fish on the spot, you’ll want to include a fillet knife in your fishing tackle box.